kalkuteminal/Animation-DNA/06-Tutorials.md

 - you find a way to obey command to work with input list of necessary objects in all possible cases

 ##### Developing with google
-Probably, all basic task you need to solve somebody already did.
+Probably, all basic task you need to solve somebody already solved.
 Now days you can start to write your code just by asking google a proper questions.
+Proper question is a grate part of answer and this mean you have to find correct question to get necessary answer but google is smart and will help you even with that.

 Sure, you have be familiar with python syntax and basic Maya commands and writing first block of working code may take days but the more you will practice the faster you will code.

 ##### Sample developing
 When you need to apply some action to an object or list, this basically mean that you need to find a proper **command** that will execute necessary action.

 Maya has awesome feature which allow to start writing code without any preliminary preparation.
 Anything your do in interface is written as Maya Embed Language (MEL) code in Script Editor.
 The name of MEL command usually the same as name of PyMel command, so often finding a command is an easy task.

+Inspecting MEL messages is also a way to find an **attribute** to deal with.

 ##### Vocabulary of artistic developer
 **OBJECT** — anything you need to deal with in your code (Maya scene, light, shape attribute etc).